-- When the young plants or tender shoots have completely vanished overnight like Swiss chard, pea, pepper seedlings.
+- Young plants or tender shoots like Swiss chard, pea, pepper seedlings vanishing completely overnight.

-So it’s confirmed that you find these signs in your garden that’s why you’re reading this paragraph.
+So it’s confirmed that you find these signs in your garden, and that’s why you’re reading this paragraph.
 Don’t worry!
-We know how to deal with these nasty critters and to help you out we have listed all the ways in this article which you can start reading from upcoming line.
+We know how to deal with these nasty critters and to help you out.
+We have listed all the ways in this article which you can start reading from the upcoming line.

 Tips to Keep Rabbits Away from the Garden.

-If you make your garden less rabbit friendly, then you can easily protect your property from these critters.
+If you make your garden less rabbit-friendly, then you can easily protect your property from becoming a nesting ground for these critters.
 Try to minimize hiding spots for Rabbits in your garden.

-In case, you own a vegetable garden, make sure no gardening equipment or woodpiles is present.
+In case, you own a vegetable garden, make sure no gardening equipment or woodpiles are present.
 Completely remove the brush of wood, dense shrubs, and stands of tall weeds.

 2. Use Repellents